Blockade of the Gaza Strip: June 2010 easing of the blockade

 On 17 June 2010, Israel's Prime Minister's Office announced that Israel's security cabinet had agreed to relax Israel's blockade on the Gaza Strip, and issued an English-language press release, according to which a decision to ease the blockade had been made.
 The English text reads: "It was agreed to liberalize the system by which civilian goods enter Gaza [and] expand the inflow of materials for civilian projects that are under international supervision."
 However, no binding decision has been made during the cabinet meeting, and an announcement issued in Hebrew did not mention any such decision.
 The Prime Minister's office said that a meeting would be held soon, and expressed hope that a binding decision will be taken then.

-On 20 June 2010, Israel's Security Cabinet approved a new system governing the blockade that would allow practically all non-military items to enter the Gaza strip.
-According to a cabinet statement, Israel would "expand the transfer of construction materials designated for projects that have been approved by the Palestinian Authority, including schools, health institutions, water, sanitation and more – as well as (projects) that are under international supervision."
-Despite the easing of the land blockade, Israel announced its intention to continue to inspect all goods bound for Gaza by sea at the port of Ashdod.
-Internationally, this decision received mixed reactions.